 View an online webcast to learn more about preparing for a pandemic flu:

-The next Board of Health meeting will be held on Friday, Mar.
-19, 2021, at 8:30 am.
-The 2021 Board Meeting schedule is posted inside CDH Headquarters and on the Board Meetings page, HERE.
+The next Board of Health meeting will be held on Friday, August 20, 2021 at 707 N. Armstrong Pl, Boise.
+The Board Meeting schedule is posted inside CDH Headquarters and on the Board Meetings page, HERE.
 View past meetings via YouTube.